 For further information on food processing ingredients please see Food Processing Ingredients GAIN report.

-Food Retail Market
+Retail Food Market

 There are five main retail groups in Chile: Falabella, Cencosud, Walmart Chile, Ripley, and La Polar.
-Falabella and Cencosud have department stores, home centers and supermarket/ hypermarkets.
+Falabella and Cencosud have department stores, home centers, and supermarket/ hypermarkets.
 Chile has a modern, highly competitive supermarket sector.

 For more information on the retail market see Retail Foods GAIN report.